5 Strength Training Exercises That Benefit Your Joints and Reduce Injuries

 Variation Tip: Modify push-ups by performing them on your knees or against a wall if you’re a beginner or want to reduce wrist strain.

-5. Deadlifts: Strengthening Hips, Lower Back, and Knees
+5. Deadlifts: Strength Training Exercises for Hips, Lower Back, and Knees

 Deadlifts are a compound exercise that targets the muscles in the lower back, hips, and knees.
 When performed correctly, they build strength in the posterior chain (back of the body), which is key to supporting your joints and preventing injuries.